Frederik von Lowzow: Early life and education

 Lowzow was born on 27 August 1788 in Copenhagen, the son of Geheimekonferensraad Adam Gottlieb von Lowzow and Dorothea Sofie Krog.
 He matriculated from Christiani Institut in 1805 and earned a law degree from the University of Copenhagen in 1809.

 Career

 After his graduation, Lowzow was appointed as hofjunker.
 On 21 March 1811, he was appointed amtmann of Larvig County in Norway.
 He was the same year awarded the title of kammerjunker.
 In 1815, he left Norway as the result of the dissolution of the Union between Denmark and Norway.
 On 20 June 1815, he was appointed a Supreme Court justice.

 On 28 October 1817, he was awarded the title of chamberlain (kammerherre).
 On 2 October 1819, he was made a member of Kommissionen til Undersøgelse af Kommuneafgifter.
-On 26 November 1818, he was appointed acting district governor of Zealand.
-On 24 March 1821, he was appointed as permanent district governor of Zealand and Copenhagen County.
+On 26 November 1818, he was appointed acting diocesan governor of Zealand.
+On 24 March 1821, he was appointed as permanent diocesan governor of Zealand and Copenhagen County.
 On 2 March 1831, he was appointed director of Generaltoldkammeret og Kommercekollcgict.
 In 1843, Lowzow was appointed as President (Chief Justice) of the Supreme Court.
 He retired in 1856.